jeantessier/advent-of-code-2024/day16/README.md

 turn if we head North from `S`).
 Because a turn is so costly, the path with the fewest edges should be the cheapest.

-I grew paths from 'S', until at least one reached 'E'.
+I grew paths from `S`, until at least one reached `E`.
 I then pruned all the false leads.
 There were still too many edges to really identify paths, so I repeated the process in the other direction, starting at `E` and ending at `S`, and computed the intersection of edges that were in both sets.
 I was able to